Cup and Handle Chart Pattern: A Bullish Breakout Signal

 Cup and Handle Structure:

-1️⃣ Cup: A gradual price decline followed by a steady recovery, forming a U-shape.
+- 1️⃣ Cup: The structure begins with a gradual price decline followed by a steady recovery, forming a U-shape.

-2️⃣ Handle: A small pullback or sideways movement that occurs after the cup formation.
+- 2️⃣ Handle: Next, a small pullback or sideways movement occurs after the cup formation.

-3️⃣ Breakout: A strong price surge above resistance, confirming the pattern.
+- 3️⃣ Breakout: Finally, a strong price surge above resistance confirms the pattern.

 🔹 The Cup: